-play a role as enabler, leader and game changer in the transition towards sustainable energy systems.
+The two-year English-taught Master's programme Sustainable Energy Technology (SET) at the University of Twente invites students to gain in-depth understanding of (energy) technology and engineering and to supplement that with knowledge and skills related to entrepreneurship and innovation.
+Building on this broad foundation, SET engineers will rise above technology pur sang to play a role as enabler, leader and game changer in the transition towards sustainable energy systems.
 The energy challenges that are faced today call for professionals who are as skilful in engineering as they are in business development and innovation.
 The SET programme will prepare engineers for this broader, more entrepreneurial role.
 Students will be trained in chemical, electrical, process and mechanical engineering, as well as economics, business development, innovation, supply chain management and societal change.
-The programme is research-driven, research in this field is of high importance and it is at a high level at the UT.

-The collaboration of SET with the University of Delft and Eindhoven is included in appendix 3.
+The collaboration of SET with the Universities of Delft and Eindhoven is included in appendix 3.